itx-informationssysteme/traefik-lazyload/README.md

 # traefik-lazyloader

 This small app will automatically start and stop docker containers based on access, for instance, via traefik.

+This is a modified version of the [original traefik-lazyload](https://github.com/zix99/traefik-lazyload) project.
+Changes include: Docker API upgrade, GitHub Actions workflow updates, and bug fixes.

 ## How it Works